Nano1337/benchmark-dataloader/README.md

 | MDS | 19.00 | 10.35 | 1.67 | 28 |

 These results roughly line up with what's reported in the original blogpost.

+### Streaming

+TODO: maybe make env var for s3 bucket where datasets are streamed from.